PerfectlySoft/PerfectDocs/guide/sessions.md

 // 86400 is one day.
 SessionConfig.idle = 86400

+// Optional cookie domain setting SessionConfig.cookieDomain = "localhost"

+// Optional setting to lock session to the initiating IP address.
+Default is false SessionConfig.IPAddressLock = true

+// Optional setting to lock session to the initiating user agent string.
+Default is false SessionConfig.userAgentLock = true

 // CouchDB-Specific
 // The CouchDB database used to store sessions SessionConfig.couchDatabase = "sessions"